tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 Add the value `NN` to `VX`.

-Note that on most other systems, and even in some of the other CHIP-8 instructions, this would set the carry flag if the result overflowed 8 bits.
-In other words, if the result of the addition is over 255.
+Note that on most other systems, and even in some of the other CHIP-8 instructions, this would set the carry flag if the result overflowed 8 bits; in other words, if the result of the addition is over 255.

 For this instruction, this is not the case.
 If `V0` contains `FF` and you execute `7001`, the CHIP-8's flag register `VF` is not affected.